Autotrader cars

 Dacia Jogger

 While many seven-seaters come with a hefty price tag, the Dacia Jogger provides a huge amount of space for a relatively small amount of money.
-It all sounds rather too good to be true, so you might wonder what’s the catch?
-We lived with one on long term test to find out and concluded it really is fantastically good value for money.
-After six months our only gripe was the rear seats don’t fold completely flat, but we forgave it entirely given its no-nonsense approach and low running costs.
+So what’s the catch?
+Well, we lived with one for six months to find out, and concluded that there isn't one.
+It really is fantastically good value for money.
+Our only gripe was rear seats that don’t fold completely flat, but we forgave it entirely given its no-nonsense approach and low running costs.

 Read the review or explore the Dacia Jogger range on Auto Trader